simojenki/bonob/README.md

 tag | description
 --- | ---
-latest | Latest release, intended to be stable master | Laster build from master, probably works, however is currently under test in vX.Y.Z | Fixed release versions from tags, for those that want to pin to specific release
+latest | Latest release, intended to be stable master | Lastest build from master, probably works, however is currently under test vX.Y.Z | Fixed release versions from tags, for those that want to pin to a specific release

 ### Full sonos device auto-discovery and auto-registration using docker --network host